ali-valiev/todo.rs/README.md

 # Todo.rs

 ### Just another piece of shit
-One of them is storing of the todo list itself.
+A big problem is storing of the todo list itself.
 For now it's stored in the heap XD
 Will add saving to a file tho
 This was a just beginner level learning project to get handy in rust, so don't expect much